Legal / Crime

 INJUNCTIONS

-Injunctions are orders which usually prevent someone from doing something.
+Injunctions are court orders which usually place restrictions on what a person is allowed to do.
 We have provided guidance on situations when you are most likely to use them

 What is an Injunction?